 - Special functions don't work on Mac

 Gaming live streams have become more popular than ever over the past few months.
 If you were already a game streamer, good on you for getting in early.
-If you're starting out, this is a great starter webcam for a couple of reasons.
+If you're starting, this is a great starter webcam for a couple of reasons.

 Speaking from the experience of someone who live streams regularly, a good light source is vital for proper brightness, and a light ring is perfect for getting that brightness you need right on your face.
 The Kiyo comes with a built-in light ring right around the camera's lens, so you're going to be well-lit whenever you're facing the camera.

 The Kiyo also streams in either 30FPS or 60PFS, depending on the pixel quality.
 If you want a crisp, sharp image, you'll use 1080p at 30FPS, but if you want to show the speed and agility of your avatar as you blast through 100 unsuspecting builders, you can reduce the resolution to 720p and ramp up the frames-per-second to 60.
 This is why the Kiyo is a game streamer's webcam.
 It'll catch all of the action without stutter, lag, or skips.

 Razer does a good job of keeping the Kiyo up to date.
 Since it launched, it's had several major updates to improve performance, so you know you're investing with a company that takes care of its customers.

 The Kiyo, unfortunately, does not have full support for Mac.
-It does work as a basic webcam with a light ring, but the software needed to adjust the settings just don't work with Mac, so the Kiyo is more of a "plug and go" type webcam if you're on the Mac.
+It does work as a basic webcam with a light ring, but the software needed to adjust the settings doesn't work with Mac, so the Kiyo is more of a "plug and go" type webcam on the Mac.

 5. Logitech StreamCam